The History of Containerization and Its Impact on The Shipping Industry

 Without recognizing the history of global logistics, we would never be able to understand just how far we have come.
 Thanks to advances in technology over the last 50 years, we have been able to truly evolve the container and, in turn, how we do intermodal transportation.

 At Promptus LLC, we have a number of dedicated services available to assist your importing and exporting business.
-To learn more about our services and to receive a free quote, contact us today at 1-877-776-6799.
+To learn more about our services and to receive a quote, contact us today at 1-877-776-6799.